-- Permanent placement of excess spoil from Tantangara Intake, Headrace Tunnel, Tantangara Adit, Tantangara Gate Shaft, Tantangara Camp, and the Tantangara Adit Portal in accordance with the strategies developed for the management of poor-quality materials. - Testing from probe drilling where spoil is sufficient - TBM spoil excavated, temporarily stockpiled at the portals and tested - Spoil will be transported to the PSE area and stockpiled until NAG suite / ANC measurements results are obtained - Spoil will be placed in accordance with the NAG suite / ANC results, including base-up thin layers to create benches that will be levelled - Progressive stabilisation throughout to minimise extent of exposed / unconsolidated materials.
-Depending on the erodibility and dispersivity of the material, a layer of D&B material will be placed as a protection layer.

-• The material generated from tunnel boring machines (TBM) increases rapidly during this period, it is anticipated that all spoil will come out of the TBM Headrace Tunnel.

-- Demobilisation of temporary topsoil stockpiles and infrastructure such as haul roads no longer required. - Construction of permanent placement formation and progressive rehabilitation commences in 2024 and continues to end of 2026.
+- Spoil will be transported to the PSE area and stockpiled until NAG suite / ANC measurements results are obtained and treatment carried out, if required. - Spoil will be placed in accordance with the NAG suite / ANC results, including base-up thin layers to create benches that will be levelled - Progressive stabilisation throughout to minimise extent of exposed / unconsolidated materials.
+Depending on the erodibility and dispersion of the material, a layer of D&B material will be placed as a protection layer. - 2025 to 2026: - The material generated from Tunnel Boring Machines (TBM) increases rapidly during this period, it is anticipated that all spoil will be TBM spoil. - 2026 to 2027: - Demobilisation of temporary topsoil stockpiles and infrastructure such as haul roads no longer required.